bxparks/rpn83p/docs/USER_GUIDE_CONV.md

 - `HMS-`: subtract `X` from `Y` assuming HMS format

-The `HMS` functions are related to angle conversions because a degree unit can be subdivided into "minutes" and "seconds", in the same as an hour.
+The `HMS` functions are related to angle conversions because a degree unit can be subdivided into "minutes" and "seconds" as well.
 On some calculators, `HMS` is labeled `DMS` instead.
 RPM83P follows the convention of HP-42S by using `HMS`.

 ## Degree and Radian